Small Intestinal Bacterial Overgrowth (SIBO)

-With SIBO, because of abnormally large amounts of bacteria in the small intestine, the process of fermentation begins within its narrower confines, producing gases and other by-products in an area which is not adapted to deal with them.
+With SIBO, because of abnormally large amounts of bacteria in the small intestine, the process of fermentation begins within its narrow confines, producing gases and other by-products in an area which is not adapted to deal with them..

-When the production of bacterial gas occurs in the small intestine it may lead to the common IBS symptoms of bloating, cramping, pain, and flatulence.
-(1) The gases also have an effect on bowel movement with hydrogen having a stronger link to diarrhea and methane having a nearly exclusive link to constipation.
-(2, 3)
+The gases also have an effect on bowel movement with hydrogen having a stronger link to diarrhea and methane having a nearly exclusive link to constipation.
+(7,8),

 What are the symptoms of SIBO?

 SIBO symptoms include:

 - Bloating/abdominal distension after eating

 - Abdominal pain